ryan-a-baker/educates-tbs/workshop/content/exercises/04-tbs-deploying-app.md

 session: 1
 ```

-Once that is complete, let's open the Spring Pet Clinic application to view it.
+Let's open the Spring Pet Clinic application to verify it is functional.

 ```dashboard:create-dashboard
 name: Spring Pet Clinic
 url: http://spring-petclinic.{{ session_namespace }}.{{ ingress_domain }}
 ```

- Please note that the ingress is creating a DNS record, which may take up to 5 minutes to propagate.
+ Please note that the ingress is creating a DNS record, which may take a few minutes to propagate.
 You may need to reload the dashboard if the DNS record was not yet available.

 ```dashboard:reload-dashboard
 name: Spring Pet Clinic